hotwords123/typst-assignment-template/examples/assignment.typ

   $
     c^2 = a^2 + b^2,
   $
-  where $c$ is the length of the hypotenuse, and $a$ and $b$ are the lengths of the other two sides.
+  #no-indent where $c$ is the length of the hypotenuse, and $a$ and $b$ are the lengths of the other two sides.

   In our case, the lengths of the legs are 3 and 4.
 We can substitute these values into the formula:
   $
     c^2 = 3^2 + 4^2 = 9 + 16 = 25.
   $
-  Taking the square root of both sides, we find:
+  #no-indent Taking the square root of both sides, we find:
   $
     c = sqrt(25) = 5.
   $
-  Therefore, the length of the hypotenuse is $5$.
+  #no-indent Therefore, the length of the hypotenuse is $5$.
 ]

 #solution(title: [Using Lorem Ipsum])[